Adversarially Regularized Graph Attention Networks for Inductive Learning on Partially Labeled Graphs: Proposed Method

-\subsection{Inductive learning}
+\subsection{Inductive Learning}

-As illustrated in \textbf{Figure ~\ref{fig_3.3_1}}, in the neighborhood sampling stage, rather than considering the whole neighborhood of a given target node, a fixed size of neighbors are randomly sampled at each search depth.
+As illustrated in \textbf{Figure~\ref{fig_3.3_1}}, in the neighborhood sampling stage, rather than considering the whole neighborhood of a given target node, a fixed size of neighbors are randomly sampled at each search depth.
 In case that sample size is larger than the node degree, neighbors are sampled with replacement.
 The sampling is an outward process in which the far neighborhood is gradually discovered.
 The maximum search depth is denoted as $ K $.
 Then the nodes aggregate information from their sampled neighbors.
 Note that the aggregation is an inward process.
 As the process iterates, more and more information is gained from far neighborhood by the target node.

 When aggregating neighborhood information, we introduce an attention mechanism \cite{velickovic_graph_2018} to assign different learnable weights to the neighbors, indicating their relative importance in assisting the learning of target node.
-As shown in \textbf{Figure ~\ref{fig_3.3_1}}, at step $ k $, attention coefficient $ \alpha_{vu}^{k} $ can be computed as follows.
+As shown in \textbf{Figure~\ref{fig_3.3_1}}, at step $ k $, attention coefficient $ \alpha_{vu}^{k} $ can be computed as follows.